Reincarnated as a Dragon Hatchling: Antagonists

+The main antagonist of volumes 3 and 4.
+Serving as the Hero of Harunae, he is secretly a cruel and psychotic murderer who has been protected by Harunae's church, which has spoiled and indulged in his every whim since his youth.
+He is revealed to have killed Adoff's brother and fiancée, and takes Nina captive in an attempt to kill Illusia the dragon.
+He is killed by Adoff after being defeated by Illusia the dragon and the Divine Voice abandons him.

 Media

 Light novel

 Written by Nekoko, Reincarnated as a Dragon Hatchling originally began serialization as a web novel on the Shōsetsuka ni Narō website on August 20, 2015.
 It later began publication as a light novel with illustrations by Naji Yanagida under Earth Star Entertainment's Earth Star Novel imprint on December 15, 2015.
 Twelve volumes were published up until May 15, 2020.
-On November 8, 2020, Square Enix announced that they acquired the series and would release it under their newly created SQEX Novel imprint from the thirteenth volume on January 7, 2021.
-Sixteen volumes have been released as of June 7, 2022.
+On November 8, 2020, Square Enix announced that they acquired the series and would release it under their newly created SQEX Novel imprint from the thirteenth volume on January 7, 2021, to the seventeenth volume on January 7, 2026.

 The light novels are licensed in English by Seven Seas Entertainment.